-Last year's report referenced the ACAS report, which stated that the gap tends to be higher in industry sectors such as energy and construction, this is still the case.
-One of the big factors for the under representation of women in the utilities, engineering and construction sectors is that historically fewer women both in general and at a senior level have studied the STEM subjects (Science, Technology, Engineering and Maths) at school and university, meaning fewer women apply for roles in these sectors.
+Last year ACAS reported that the gap tends to be higher in industry sectors such as energy and construction, this is still the case.
+One of the big factors for the under representation of women in the utilities, engineering and construction sectors is that historically fewer women both in general and at a senior level have studied the STEM subjects (Science, Technology, Engineering, and Maths) at school and in further education, meaning fewer women apply for roles in these sectors.